RocketRobz/SavvyManager/README.md

 * Edit save data from all four Girls Mode/Style Savvy/Style Boutique games.
 * As of currently, only games 2-4 are supported, and KOR region is not supported.
-* High-quality Hori-HD (800px wide mode), exclusive to 3DS, New 3DS, and New 2DS consoles!
+* High-resolution Hori-HD (800px wide mode), exclusive to 3DS, New 3DS, and New 2DS consoles!
 * The GUI from Kirakira Code/Fashion Forward (third game).
 * Pre-rendered characters and backgrounds.
 * Sound effects from ChuChu Rocket.